Darkness5499/document/java/java-core-question.md

 ### What is the difference between throw and throws?

 - throw: uses inside method body
-- throws: uses when declare a mothod can throws certain exceptions
+- throws: uses when declare a method can throws certain exceptions

 ### Difference between interface and abstract class?